lbritoj/lbritoj/README.md

 - 👋 Hi, I’m Leo.
+- 🪖 Sargeant
+- 🎓 Business Management
 - 🌱 I’m currently studying analysis and systems development
+- 🕹 Working on a project that will surprise widow's sons

 <!---
 lbritoj/lbritoj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.